Formulas | Formula library

 Display bonus information on the Employment Record

-This example is for a UDF_on_Target_Variable formula field to displays a bonus amount based on the On Track Bonus field or a calculation using a custom Bonus field.
+This example is for a UDF_on_Target_Variable formula field to display a bonus amount.
+It's based on the On Track Bonus field or a calculation using a custom Bonus field.

 Copy